sinnie/learn_web_dev/README.md

 ---

 ### Contributing
-To contribute, please fork and send pull requests, and I will incorporate any non-plagiarized and well documented material.
-Include links to references.
+Are you interested in contributing?
+Please fork and send me a pull request.
+I will incorporate any non-plagiarized and well documented material.
+Please include links to references.

 ### Contact
 Follow me [@rsstdd](https://twitter.com/rosstdd) or email me at rssmtdd@mgmail.com.